Ahoy! History On The Horizon...

 Despite visiting this stretch of coastline for many years, I never found the opportunity to swim there until one fateful Sunday morning, just before mid-summer's day.
 Standing barefoot on the sand, I found the conditions were perfect for taking the plunge.

 Finally, instead of just guessing how it would feel to swim in these waters, it was exciting to experience it for real: the pure magic of moving with the tides back to shore, looking towards the waterfall, high cliffs, the white flash of old fishing stations holding ground between land and sea, and the famous rock, shaped like...?
-Well, the locals say it's a hen but I've always prefered to imagine it's a selkie or mermaid.
-With that flicker of inspiration, the story of the Mermaid Station and the women who passed through its doors also began taking shape...
+Well, the locals say it's a hen but I've always preferred to imagine it's a selkie or mermaid.
+It was with that flicker of inspiration, many moons ago, that the story of the Mermaid Station and the women who passed through its doors began taking shape...

 GRACE